Optimal control theory for a unitary operation under dissipative evolution: Conclusions

 We have utilized the fact that the average error of a quantum gate can be estimated from the time evolution of a reduced set of states~\cite{ReichKochPRA13,ReichKochPRL13} to construct a dedicated functional for quantum gate optimization in open quantum systems.
 Our optimization functional consists of Hilbert-Schmidt products that compare the actual and ideal time-evolved states from the reduced set.
 The minimal number of states that need to be forward and backward propagated during optimization is two for Hamiltonians that admit only diagonal gates and three for Hamiltonians that allow for both diagonal and non-diagonal gates.
 Remarkably, the size of the minimal set of states is independent of Hilbert space dimension.

 While the minimal number of states allows for determining whether a quantum gate has been implemented, it is insufficient to deduce bounds on the gate error~\cite{ReichKochPRA13}.
-Numerical and analytical bounds require $d+1$, respectively $2d$, states in the reduced set, where $d$ is the dimension of the Hilbert space on which the optimization target is defined.
+Numerical bounds require $d+1$ states in the reduced set, where $d$ is the dimension of the Hilbert space on which the optimization target is defined.
+In order to obtain meaningful analytical bounds on the gate error, $2d$ states are necessary.
 Employing the sets of $d+1$, respectively $2d$, states in quantum gate optimization is still significantly more efficient, both with respect to CPU time and memory requirements, than utilizing a full basis of Liouville space, with $d^2$ elements~\cite{KallushPRA06,OhtsukiNJP10,ToSHJPB11}.

 We have demonstrated the power of our approach in the optimization of a diagonal and a non-diagonal two-qubit gate.
 Specifically, we have optimized a controlled phasegate for trapped neutral atoms that are excited into a Rydberg state and subject to fast spontaneous emission from an intermediate state.
 The best performance was achieved by two states in the reduced set and a large weight of the Hilbert-Schmidt product for the state responsible for detecting phase errors.
 In the optimization of a \sqrtISWAP{} gate for two transmons coupled to the same transmission line cavity and subject to both energy relaxation and pure dephasing, we have found the best, and roughly identical, performance for the reduced sets consisting of $d+1$, respectively $2d$, states.
 In all cases, the final gate error was limited by the decoherence rates.
 This confirms that employing a reduced set of states in quantum gate optimization is sufficient to determine the physical limit for the gate error.